rapid7/insightconnect-plugins/plugins/pagerduty/help.md

 #### Get User by ID

-Get a User by ID
+This action is used to get a User by ID

 ##### Input